nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 3. Copy the `DietLAH.jar` file to the folder you will be launching DietLAH!

-4. Double-click the file to start the app.
+4. Double-click the file to start the application.
 The application will be pre-loaded with some sample data.
 To start afresh, use the `reset t/blank` command

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Here are some quick commands to get you started: